 If you’d rather substitute chicken breasts in this recipe use four breasts and reduce the baking time to 25-30 minutes.
 Run the dish under the broiler for a few minutes if you want to brown the chicken and tomatoes before serving.

 The chicken and potatoes make a satisfying plate.

-If you want to round out the meal, serve with a tossed salad and some crusty bread to soak up all the pan sauce.
+If you want to round out the meal, serve it up on a big platter, along with a tossed salad and some crusty bread to soak up all the pan sauce.

 You can also sprinkle the dish with crumbled feta cheese, fresh Italian parsley or chopped thyme.
 Fresh grated lemon zest is a simple touch that will add even more flavor.

 - 3 pounds yellow potatoes (such as Yukon Gold), quartered

 - 1/2 cup fresh lemon juice (about 4 large lemons)

 - 1/2 cup olive oil